cosmos/gaia/docs/installation.md

 **Do not use snap at this time to install the binaries for production until we have a reproducible binary system.**

+### Developer Workflow

+Modified versions of the Cosmos-SDK can be built/installed in two ways.

+Through a SDK Fork:
+`make dev-local local=<path to fork>`

+Through a remote branch:
+- add sdk as a remote, `git add remote sdk https://github.com/cosmos/cosmos-sdk.git`
+- `git fetch sdk/<branch>`
+- `make dev-sdk branch=<branch>`

+Now the correct dependency has been updated in `go.mod` and gaia can be built/installed in the normal manner.

+To reset your builds and `go.mod` file:
+`make dev-clean`

 ### Next